FREQUENTLY ASKED QUESTIONS

 If you want to sell ONLY whole, uncut produce, nothing is required.

 EGGS require a Retail Food Permit from the Victoria City-County Health Department located at 2805 North Navarro inside the Pattie Dodson Public Health Center.
+All vendors who sell eggs must abide by the requirements outlined in this document.

 MEATS must be processed at an approved facility and require a Retail Food Permit from the Victoria City-County Health Department.
 As of September 1, 2019, poultry and rabbits can be processed on your farm and sold at our market as long as you abide by these guidelines set forth by the state legislature.